-As a result of these questions, Clark contends that these newfound social and gender issues created great tensions upon the social structure of families and British society.
+As a result of these questions, Clark contends that these newfound social and gender issues created great tensions in the social structure of families and British society.
 Men, who felt increasingly threatened by this encroachment on traditional male authority and dominance, found themselves at odds with women who were becoming more independent, more industrious in the workforce, and more resourceful in their day-to-day lives.
 Because women provided a much cheaper means of labor, men also found themselves facing a higher degree of competition as more and more women continued to enter the workforce as a means of providing for their families.
-As conflict grew, unions and political groups increasingly began to work towards solutions aimed at excluding women and creating separate spheres between men and women.
+As the conflict grew, unions and political groups increasingly began to work towards solutions aimed at excluding women and creating separate spheres between men and women.
 In turn, the principles of “domesticity” (rather than equality among the sexes) took center stage as the working class gained political inclusion within British society (Clark, Pg.
 268).
 While this “softened class conflict on the industrial level,” Clark contends that it also broadened inequality among the sexes, and “increased divisions between men and women” (Clark, Pg.
 269-270).

 Questions for Discussion

-1.)
-What was Clark's thesis?
+1) What was Clark's thesis?
 Did you find her arguments to be persuasive?
 Why or why not?

-2.)
-Did Clark have an objective in writing this book?
+2) Did Clark have an objective in writing this book?
 If so, what was it?

-3.)
-What sort of historiographical interpretations does Clark challenge with this work?
+3) What sort of historiographical interpretations does Clark challenge with this work?
 What does her book add to modern scholarship?

-4.)
-What type of primary source material does Clark rely on most?
+4) What type of primary source material does Clark rely on most?
 Does this reliance help or weaken her overall argument?
 Why or why not?

-5.)
-What were some of the strengths and weaknesses of this book?
+5) What were some of the strengths and weaknesses of this book?
 Are there any specific areas that Clark could have expanded or improved?
 If so, what?

-6.)
-What did you like most about this work?
+6) What did you like most about this work?

-7.)
-Did you find this book to be engaging with its content?
+7) Did you find this book to be engaging with its content?
 Why or why not?

-8.)
-Did Clark organize her work in a logical manner?
+8) Did Clark organize her work in a logical manner?
 Does her chapter-by-chapter analysis flow well?

-9.)
-What sort of audience was the work intended for?
+9) What sort of audience was the work intended for?
 Can scholars and non-academics (general public) equally benefit from the contents of this book?

-10.)
-What did you learn from this book?
+10) What did you learn from this book?
 Were any of the facts surprising to you?

-Clark, Anna.
+- Clark, Anna.
 The Struggle for the Breeches: Gender and the Making of the British Working Class.
 Berkeley: University of California Press, 1995.